Updated April 2020

 17.1 We use various profiling techniques to assist us with running our business.
 By “profiling” we mean the automated analysis of personal data about an individual to evaluate certain things about that individual – basically drawing conclusions about an individual based on a statistical model.

-17.2 We use these techniques for instance in the course of evaluating applications for cards and/or products, to manage your account, to guard against fraud and for marketing purposes.
+17.2 We use these techniques for instance in the course of evaluating applications for cards and/or products, to manage your account, to guard against fraud and for marketing and targeted advertising purposes.

-18.1.4 Erasure – Request that we erase your personal data in the following circumstances:
+19.1.4 Erasure – You do not have a blanket right to ask for deletion of your data.
+A request that we erase your personal data is only valid in the following circumstances:

 (a) If we are continuing to process personal data beyond the period when it is necessary to do so for the purpose for which it was originally collected;